ibm-cloud-docs/schematics/create-ansible-playbook.md

 # Creating and running Ansible playbooks for {{site.data.keyword.cloud_notm}}
 {: #create-playbooks}

-   The open beta release of Ansible support is now available in {{site.data.keyword.bplong_notm}} to IBM users.Contact your IBM Cloud Schematics Technical Offering Manager [Sai Vennam](mailto:svennam@us.ibm.com), if you are interested in getting early access to this beta offering.
+   The open beta release of Ansible support is now available in {{site.data.keyword.bplong_notm}} to IBM users.
+Contact your IBM Cloud Schematics Technical Offering Manager [Sai Vennam](mailto:svennam@us.ibm.com), if you are interested in getting early access to this beta offering.
 For more information, see [Beta limitations](/docs/schematics?topic=schematics-schematics-limitations#beta-limitations).
    {: beta}

 Ansible playbook is a set of instructions that you can configure to run on a single target or groups of target hosts.
-It includes tasks, roles, policies, or steps to deploy your resources in the target hosts.You can run your {{site.data.keyword.cloud_notm}} resources in the order in which you want to execute them.
+It includes tasks, roles, policies, or steps to deploy your resources in the target hosts.
+You can run your {{site.data.keyword.cloud_notm}} resources in the order in which you want to execute them.
 For example, you can include instructions for installing more software on a virtual server, or specify resource operations, such as reloading or taking down a virtual server instance.
 Ansible playbooks must be stored in a GitHub or GitLab repository so that, you can run them in {{site.data.keyword.bpshort}}.
 For more information, to write you playbook using Ansible, refer to [Writing your playbook](https://www.ansible.com/blog/getting-started-writing-your-first-playbook){: external}.
 {: shortdesc}

-Follow the steps to create an Ansible playbook for {{site.data.keyword.cloud_notm}}.
+The steps to create an Ansible playbook for {{site.data.keyword.cloud_notm}}.

 1. Create an YAML file that contains the target host, variables, roles, tasks, files, playbook directories, services, and configure.
 Store the YAML file in the GitHub repository.
 For more information, about YAML syntax, refer to [YAML Syntax](https://docs.ansible.com/ansible/latest/reference_appendices/YAMLSyntax.html){: external}.
 Refer to [a sample yaml file](https://github.com/Cloud-Schematics/ansible-is-instance-actions){: external} that describes how to run the {{site.data.keyword.cloud_notm}} VSI API to run VSI actions.

 2. Download the required services from the GitHub repository that you need to configure.
 For example, [IKS configured template](https://github.com/ibm-cloud-architecture/iks_vpc_lab/tree/master/03-iks_cluster){: external} from the GitHub repository.

-3. Create {{site.date.keyword.bplong_notm}} workspace.
+3. Create {{site.data.keyword.bplong_notm}} workspace.
 For more information, refer to [workspace setup](/docs/schematics?topic=schematics-workspace-setup).

 4. Export environment variable to access `IC_IAM_TOKEN` and `IC_IAM_REFRESH_TOKEN`.
 For more information, about environment variable, refer to [Environment variables](/docs/key-protect?topic=key-protect-retrieve-access-token){: external}.